A Doggie Digest of Fun Facts

 76. It’s subjective, and each individual dog has their own personality, but as a general rule, Chihuahua’s and Collies could be said to bark the most, and Shiba Inu and Basenji’s the least.

 77. It is thought that the Afghan Hound was spoken about as long ago as 4000 years, and reported to be the dog that was rescued on Noah’s Ark from the great flood.

 78. As reported in the Guinness Book of World Records, the world’s smallest dog, a Yorkshire Terrier from Great Britain, weighed just 4 ounces at the age of two.

 79. The Alaskan Malamute can withstand temperatures as low as 70 degrees below zero.

-80. The Basset Hound, along with the Bloodhound have the longest ears of any breed.
+80. The Basset Hound, along with the Bloodhound has the longest ears of any breed.

 81. The priciest dog in the world, Tibetan Mastiffs are being bought in China for $1.6 million.